Changes in electric-field noise due to thermal transformation of a surface ion trap: Results

 \paragraph*{Electron bombardment:} Electron treatments were performed on the trap surface immediately after \textsc{heat 9}, when the trap was heated but not transformed, and immediately after \textsc{heat 10}, when the trap underwent a thermal transformation.
 We measured the temperature dependence of the ion heating rates before and after these electron treatments, and the results are plotted in Fig.~\ref{fig:electron_plots}.
 The change in the heating-rate temperature dependence due to electron treatments was comparable in both cases, with ion heating rates slightly increasing at high temperatures as compared to the pre-electron-treatment measurements.

 \paragraph*{Auger spectroscopy:} Auger spectra were measured at various times throughout our experiments in an effort to characterize the composition of the trap surface.
 Data from three of these measurements are plotted in Fig.~\ref{fig:auger_spectra_recrystal}.
 The peaks visible in these spectra indicate the presence of aluminum, copper, titanium, oxygen, carbon, nitrogen and argon.
-Comparing the spectra measured before and after the \textsc{heat 7} thermal transformation (middle and bottom curves), we deduce that no significant quantities of new elements were introduced to the trap surface during the heat treatment.
+Comparing the spectra measured before and after the \textsc{heat 7} thermal transformation (middle and bottom curves), we deduce that no significant quantities of new elements were introduced to the trap surface during the heat treatment, with the caveat that Auger spectroscopy is not sensitive to hydrogen.
 In addition, the relative peak heights of different elements are nearly identical before and after heating.
 This is the case for all spectra measured before and after heat treatments, as shown in App.~\ref{ap:auger_raw}.
 In contrast, milling the surface had a significant impact on its composition (top and middle curves in Fig.~\ref{fig:auger_spectra_recrystal}).

 Surface compositions corresponding to six of the ten heat treatments are shown in Fig.~\ref{fig:heat_rep_surface_frac}.
 The corresponding Auger measurements were performed immediately before treatments \textsc{heat 1, heat 6, heat 7, heat 8} and \textsc{heat 10}, and immediately after \textsc{heat 9}.
 The Auger spectra from which these surface compositions were extracted can be found in App. \ref{ap:auger_raw}.
 The surface composition was not measured immediately before or after treatments \textsc{heat 2, 3, 4} or 5.